 Resources for Families with Special Needs in Philadelphia

-These local programs provide support and resources for families with special needs children in our community:
+Discover local programs that provide support and resources for families with special needs children in our community

 Kids at Play is a state of the art indoor multi-sensory playground and therapy center based in East Falls.
 Their pediatric therapy services, including speech therapy, occupational therapy, and physical therapy, are provided in a setting most conducive to positive outcomes.